What is Celiac Disease?

 Now that you’ve learned more about celiac disease and gluten intolerance, you might be wondering what the difference is between celiac disease, gluten intolerance, and a gluten allergy, as well as a handful of other similar conditions.
 While all three of these terms mean a person has a reaction to gluten (inflammation of the stomach and intestines, most commonly), these conditions have a few key differences you should know about—this is why getting an accurate diagnosis is especially important!

 Celiac disease is an autoimmune disease wherein the body attacks its own intestinal cells.
 The body’s own immune system causes this reaction, and gluten itself doesn’t do the damage.
-With celiac disease can come other autoimmune conditions, such as type 1 diabetes, thyroid disease, Hashimoto’s, and so on.
+Celiac disease can allow other autoimmune conditions to occur, such as type 1 diabetes, thyroid disease, Hashimoto’s, and so on.

 Testing for celiac disease might include: